Ray Carey (swimmer): Stanford University

-Carey attended Stanford University, where he swam for the Stanford Cardinal swimming and diving team in National Collegiate Athletic Association (NCAA) and Pacific-10 Conference competition from 1992 to 1995.
+Carey attended Stanford University, where he swam for the Stanford Cardinal swimming and diving team in National Collegiate Athletic Association (NCAA) and Pacific-10 Conference competition from 1992 to 1995 under Hall of Fame Head Coach Skip Kenney.
 Stanford won three consecutive NCAA national team championships while Carey was a Cardinal swimmer, and he won the individual NCAA national championship in the 200-yard butterfly with a time of 1:44.01 in 1993.
-He graduated from Stanford with a bachelor's degree in 1995, and a master's degree in 1996.
+Carey graduated from Stanford with a bachelor's degree in 1995, and a master's degree in 1996.